 (You are passing through Greenwich in the daytime, but consider coming back for the nightlife.
 It’s also one of the best and most central areas to stay in New York.)

-Aside from continuing to eat and drink your way through New York, you can visit the Whitney Museum of American Art in Greenwich Village just by the High Line.
+Aside from continuing to eat and drink your way through New York, you can visit the Whitney Museum of American Art in Greenwich Village just by the High Line and Washington Street.
 The Whitney presents 20th century and contemporary American Art.

 By the early evening, continue your walk on the High Line in Chelsea, one of the best things to do in New York City.